 When Londoner Phoebe Lovatt upped and left her hometown for LA in 2012 she did so for adventure; “I did it for the challenge” she says.
 “I wanted the opportunity to start afresh and try something completely new.”
 She admits she had actually only been once before she moved, a brave step, but Lovatt has conviction.

-A year later and Lovatt has put on WWC events additionally in London, Paris and New York, and worked with the likes of The Ace Hotel group and Nike.
+A year later and Lovatt has put on WWC events additionally in London and Paris, relocated to New York, and worked with the likes of The Ace Hotel group and Nike.
 The vision is as straightforward as Lovatt is straight talking; “my focus is the new way of working,” she says.
-“It is about giving women the careers they want by providing the information that they need to build new lifestyles for themselves”.
+“It is about giving women the careers they want by providing the information that they need to build new lifestyles for themselves.”

 Lovatt took time out to tell Whistles the story of the WWC, divulge future plans and explain how she maintains a burgeoning career and a sense of balance.